liuwenchao/strike/README.md

-## HTML skeleton based on Knockout, Webpack and CoffeeScript
+## Strike: HTML framework based on MVVM, Webpack, Gulp and CoffeeScript

 # Introduction
 This is a barebones framework fully configured for rapid development with following: